davidm/lua-inspect/README.txt

     * Evaluate special comments (prefixed by '!') to inject semantic information into analysis (similar to luaanalyze).
     * Auto-complete typing support (SciTE only) (experimental)
+    * checks number of function arguments (SciTE only)

 == Files in this directory ==